 However, a growing number of real estate agents are bucking that outdated commission structure — providing exceptional service while helping their clients keep more of the profit from their home sale.

-On average, Clever’s clients pocket an additional $7,000 in commission savings.
+On average, our clients pocket an additional $7,000 in commission savings.
 Buyers can also get cash back on their home purchase.

 You can interview as many local agents as you want until you find the right fit — or walk away at any time with no obligation.